flyhightech/flyhightech/README.md

 ## I'm a Father, Veteran & Developer

-- 🔭 I’m currently working on ...
-Basic Tech Stacks
+- 🔭 I’m currently working on the MERNs stack
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to help others and play guitar
+- ⚡ Fun fact: I love to help others and play video games online
+- 📫 How to reach me:

 <br />
 <br />